crownyoung0303/EC500-C1/README.md

 ## Homework 1 - Integration of the Apis

-## Homework 2 Test Scenarios and Build a Local Home Page
+## Homework 2 - Test Scenarios and Build a Local Home Page

+## Homework 3 - Database